Skip to content

 Show Notes

-Jim Shannon and Mike Hyatt bring The Bourbon Road to Nashville, Tennessee, setting up shop inside the conference room at Nelson's Greenbrier Distillery in the heart of Marathon Village.
-It's Valentine's Day, the wives are out exploring the city, and the guys are sitting down with Andy Nelson — co-founder and co-refounder of one of Nashville's most storied whiskey legacies.
-Before the first pour is even made, it's clear this episode is as much about history as it is about what's in the glass.
+Jim Shannon and Mike Hyatt take The Bourbon Road to Nashville, Tennessee, settling in at Nelson's Greenbrier Distillery in the heart of Marathon Village.
+It's Valentine's Day, the wives are somewhere in Nashville enjoying themselves, and the guys are sitting down with Andy Nelson — co-founder and reestablisher of one of Tennessee's most storied whiskey legacies — to taste through two expressions and hear the remarkable history behind the brand.

 On the Tasting Mat: